Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Day 2

-Today is the second stage of your hike to Kumano Nachi Taisha (also called Ogumotori-goe, approximately 16 kilometres/5 1/2 hours).
+Today is the second stage of your hike to Kumano Nachi Taisha (also called Ogumotori-goe), which is approximately 16 kilometres or 5.5 hours.

 Get up early and head to the trailhead (you can collect your next stamp there).
-The hike today crosses three mountain passes with some very steep uphills and downhills.
-There is a shelter/rest stop at the top of the last pass, slightly off the trail.
-Make sure you stop there, you get rewarded with beautiful panoramic views over the forests and mountains down to Kii-Katsuura and the Pacific Ocean.
+Today’s hike crosses three mountain passes, with some very steep uphills and downhills.
+A shelter/rest stop is slightly off the trail at the top of the last pass.
+Make sure you stop there; you will be rewarded with beautiful panoramic views over the forests and mountains down to Kii-Katsuura and the Pacific Ocean.

 rest stop near funami toge pass